Are beans very starchy is a question often heard; what are the facts?

 The key to frailty-syndrome[3] is prevention, not a cure.
 Is granny too getting those four vitamins?

-Much of the focus in the media surrounds the question are beans very starchy, and are they fattening?
+Much of the focus in the media surrounds the question are beans very starchy; and are they fattening?
 No, they are not.
 What is the glycemic response to legumes is another question you may be asking?

 But just as important is that many of the fad diets are encouraging you rather to get your protein from red meat or heaven-forbid a shake.

-It is a rather invidious decision that you have to make; are you going to avoid legumes because you are concerned about whether beans are very starchy, and might make you fat, and are you going to embrace vegetable high in protein, and lower the risk of getting metastatic tumours, or are you going to eat more meat?
+It is a rather invidious decision that you have to make; are you going to avoid legumes because you are concerned about whether beans are very starchy, and might make you fat?
+Or will you embrace vegetable high in protein and lower the risk of getting metastatic tumours?

 Type "vegetable high in protein" into Site Search in the menu bar above for more information.